Business Events Sydney: Funding

-Business Events Sydney is a not–for-profit organisation and is jointly supported by the NSW Government and the membership base.
+Business Events Sydney is a not–for-profit organization and is jointly supported by the NSW Government and the membership base.

 Green Sydney

 Business Events Sydney promotes Sydney as an environmentally friendly city, due to the actions of citizens, businesses and local movements.

 Business Events Sydney supports the Green Meetings Industry Council's 2020 agenda for what should comprise a 'green meeting'.
 These are conferences, events, incentives and meetings that: